Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

-\textbf{Bottom-up approaches.} In contrast to the top-down approaches, bottom-up approaches first produce all body joint locations and depth maps, then associate body parts to each person according to the root depth and part relative depth.
+\textbf{Bottom-up approaches.} In contrast to top-down approaches, bottom-up approaches first produce all body joint locations and depth maps, then associate body parts to each person according to the root depth and part relative depth.
 A key challenge of bottom-up approaches is how to group human body joints belonging to each person.
 Zanfir et al. \cite{ZanfirNIPS2018} formulated the person grouping problem as a binary integer programming (BIP) problem.
 A limb scoring module was used to estimate candidate kinematic connections of detected joints and a skeleton grouping module assembled limbs into skeletons by solving the BIP problem.
 Nie et al. \cite{Nie_2019_ICCV} proposed a Single-stage multi-person Pose Machine (SPM) to define the unique identity root joint for each person.
-The body joints were aligned to each root joint by using the dense displacement maps.
-However, this method is limited in that only paired 2D images and 3D pose annotations could be used for supervised learning.
+The body joints were aligned to each root joint by using dense displacement maps.
+However, this method is limited in that only paired 2D images and 3D pose annotations can be used for supervised learning.
 Without paired 2D images and 3D pose annotations, Kundu et al. \cite{Kundu_ECCV2020_CrossModal} proposed a frozen network to exploit the shared latent space between two diverse modalities under a practical deployment paradigm such that the learning could be cast as a cross-model alignment problem.
 Fabbri et al. \cite{fabbri2020compressed} developed a distance-based heuristic for linking joints in a multi-person setting.
 Specifically, starting from detected heads (i.e., the joint with the highest confidence), the remaining joints are connected by selecting the closest ones in terms of 3D Euclidean distance.
+Chen et al. \cite{Cheng_2021_TDBU} integrated top-down and bottom-up approaches in their method.
+A top-down network first estimates joint heatmaps inside each bounding box, then a bottom-up network incorporates estimated joint heatmaps to handle the scale variation.